os-vector/wire-os/README.md

 ## Proprietary software notes

 -	This repo contains lots of proprietary Qualcomm code and prebuilt software.
--	After a stupid amount of work, I have most HAL programs compiling with Yocto's GCC 15.
+-	After a stupid amount of work, I have most HAL programs compiling with Yocto's GCC 16.
 It wasn't terribly difficult since it's generally all autotools, but some jank is still involved, and it was still time-consuming.
--	The camera programs and *some* of the BLE programs are being copied in rather than compiled.
+-	The camera programs and *some* of the BLE programs/libraries are being copied in rather than compiled.
 	-	Why not compile camera programs?
-Because I would have to add 2GB to the repo and figure out how to use the weird Qualcomm-specific toolchain.
+Because I would have to add 2GB to the repo, and we'd have to link against blobs anyway.
-	-	Why not compile those BLE programs? `ankibluetoothd` and `hci_qcomm_init` are able to compile under GCC 15, but there is some weird low-level issue which makes them unable to properly communicate with a BLE library.
+	-	Why not compile those BLE programs? `ankibluetoothd` and `hci_qcomm_init` are able to compile under GCC 16, but there is some weird low-level issue which makes them unable to properly communicate with a BLE library.
 So, for now, I am just copying pre-compiled ones in.
 I will probably try to fix this at some point.
--   The kernel is still msm-3.18.
-Mainline might be possible.
-I was able to boot `msm8916-mainline` on a Vector and get some hardware peripherals working, but some fundamental ones (camera, Wi-Fi) will take quite a bit of work.
+        -       If we have to rebuild either of them, [vicos-oelinux-nosign](https://github.com/kercre123/vicos-oelinux-nosign) is a thing we can use.

 ## How this upgrade was done

 -	Much work upgrading Yocto recipes.
--	All of the software is compiling with Yocto's GCC 15 or the Clang 20.1.8 vicos-sdk toolchain, with a couple of tiny exceptions.
+-	All of the software is compiling with Yocto's GCC 16 or the Clang 20.1.8 vicos-sdk toolchain, with a couple of tiny exceptions.
 -	Some recipes are still somewhat old - these include wpa_supplicant and connman (I had issues with SAE - he's able to recognize SAE networks, but his WLAN driver and kernel don't know how to actually connect to it, and I was unable to disable it in modern wpa_supplicant and connman)